Raquelcb24/About-me/README.md

 # 👋 Hi, I’m Raquel Castro

 Welcome to my GitHub profile!
-I recently completed an intensive web development bootcamp, where I discovered an exciting new world of coding.
-As a junior web developer, I am eager to learn and contribute to innovative projects.
+I love challenges, which motivated me to reinvent myself, change my professional field and became a web developer, where I have found a great motivation and enthusiasm to continue learning.
+I have knowledge in HTML, CSS, JavaScript and modern libraries such as React, and I am able to work effectively both independently and in a teamwork.
+Highly organized and solution-oriented, I am committed to continuous learning and improving my technical skills.

 # 🛠️ Skills